best things to do in Monaco

 Sitting in the prestigious Monte Carlo neighborhood, the Méridien Beach Plaza wields the claim to fame of being Monaco’s only hotel with a private beach.

 Home to two custom-designed pools, plus sauna baths, cooking classes, and jet-skiing or parasailing adventures, there’s a recipe on offer for every kind of traveler.
+The prestigious hotel also offers a state-of-the-art fitness center, a spa and wellness complex and a spellbinding rooftop terrace for optimal vistas over the Mediterranean!

 It’s a symbol of luxury and, so long as you’re not on a budget (you’re in Monaco, after all), an exclusive accommodation.

-51 – See world-class singers at the Monte-Carlo Sporting Summer Festival
+54 – See world-class singers at the Monte-Carlo Sporting Summer Festival

-Monte-Carlo Sporting Summer Festival, Monaco
+Monte-Carlo Sporting Summer Festival

-53 – Relax and unwind at a spa
+56 – Relax and unwind at a spa

 After a few days of partying on yachts, walking around Old Town, or sipping cocktails on the beach, a day dedicated to R&R certainly wouldn’t go astray.